-5 Factors to Consider when Choosing Warehouse Location
+5 Factors to Consider When Choosing Warehouse Locations

-Deciding on a warehouse location is a significant decision that impacts every aspect of a business -- finding a balance between a convenient location and a reasonable rent price is integral.
-The location of your warehouse directly contributes to the efficiency of your company as well as the overall customer experience.
+Deciding on a warehouse location is a crucial decision that impacts every aspect of your eCommerce business – finding a balance between a convenient location and a reasonable rent price is integral.
+The location of your warehouse directly contributes to the efficiency of your company, shipping costs, as well as the overall customer experience.
 If you’re on the search for leasing or purchasing a warehouse location, you know just how difficult it can be to make such a monumental decision.
 Here are some factors to consider to ensure your company’s ability to effectively serve your customers in an efficient, effective, and profitable manner.

 2. Proximity to Carrier Services

-Consider your warehouse’s proximity to carrier services.
+Consider your warehouse’s proximity to carriers.
 If your warehouse is located near carrier facilities, it will streamline the process of shipping your product(s) to your customer.
-Find a good balance -- find a location that offers both convenience and proximity to your customers as well as a carrier service, making the shipping process easier and faster for both your company and the customers.
-Determine a reasonable balance of distance between the manufacturing location, warehouse storage, and customer and consider the transportation and shipping costs that go with that distance.
+The key is to find a good balance of a location that offers both convenience and close proximity to your target customers, as well as a carrier service.
+Additionally, selecting a location that is a reasonable distance between the manufacturing location, warehouse storage, and customer will make the shipping process easier and more cost-effective.

 Take account of any special accommodations that you may have to make for your products.
 Are your products hazardous?
-Flammable?
+In need of refrigeration?
 Fragile?
 Make sure that the proper accommodations are able to be made at your desired warehouse location.
 Plan ahead.
-Don’t waste time and resources finding a warehouse space and then outgrowing the space shortly after.
-Save time and effort by estimating projected growth to be able to figure out an accurate idea of the storage your company needs.
-Consider leasing options that allow flexibility in storage space based on changing buyer demographics that your company may experience.
-Make an educated observation of these factors to ensure the safety of your warehouse location.
+In addition, don’t waste time and resources finding a warehouse space that only suits your current needs.
+Save time, money and effort by estimating projected growth, and find a partner accordingly.
+Also, consider flexible leasing options that allow for your company’s fluctuating needs throughout peak and trough seasons.